 The analogy is very instructive.
-Just as most people today do not believe Jesus is coming back at all, let alone soon, the people of Noah's day did not know when the Flood was going to happen.
-However, they were informed that there was indeed going to be a Flood.
+Just as most people today do not believe Jesus is coming back at all, let alone soon, the people of Noah's day did not know when the flood was going to happen.
+However, they were informed that there was indeed going to be a flood.
 Their information came from many sources:

-- 1. from the fact that Noah was actually building an Ark. - 2. from the warning of God's Spirit (Genesis 6:3 says, "And the Lord said, 'My Spirit shall not strive with man forever, for he is indeed flesh; yet his days shall be one hundred and twenty years."). - 3. quite likely, from the words of Noah himself.
+- 1. from the fact that Noah was actually building an ark. - 2. from the warning of God's Spirit (Genesis 6:3 says, "Then the LORD said, 'My Spirit shall not abide in man forever, for he is flesh: his days shall be 120 years."). - 3. quite likely, from the words of Noah himself.